deadbits/vigil-llm/README.md

 > [!IMPORTANT]
 > Your VectorDB scanner embedding model setting must match the model used to generate the embeddings loaded into the database, or similarity search will not work.
 For example, if you used the Vigil datasets (above), the `model` field must be set to `openai` or ``all-MiniLM-L6-v2`.

 If you want to use the Vigil datasets with a different Sentence Transformers model, you can still download the datasets but prior to running `utils.parquet2vdb` execute the `utils.parquet2emb.py` script to load the Parquet files and embed the text with the model of your choice.
-This creates a new Parquet dataset you can load into the database using `utils.parqeut2vdb` [^1].
+This creates a new Parquet dataset you can load into the database using `utils.parqeut2vdb`.

-[^1]: Alternatively, you can skip `parquet2emb` and run `parquet2vdb` directly.
-But this will only load the embeddings into the database, you will not have a clean copy of the data saved to disk outside of ChromaDB.

 ### Running the Server